logo

-Global plastic waste: how big the problem is, key numbers, and why both prevention and verified recovery matter now.
+Global plastic waste: volumes leaked into the environment, main sources, and why prevention and verified recovery now matter.

-This article explains how big the problem is today, why it keeps growing, and the role that verified recovery of marine litter and the interception of ocean-bound waste—before it reaches the Ocean—can play.
+This article looks at how large the plastic waste problem is today, why it keeps growing, and how prevention can be supported by verified recovery of marine waste and by intercepting materials before they reach the Ocean.

 Key numbers and why they rise